Lake Atitlan Facts For Travelers

 Places to visit in Atitlan

-These are the most popular hot spots in this region.
+These are the most popular hot spots in this region located in the Solola Department, one of the most visitors on the whole country.
 But for the gotta-see-it-all traveler, scroll down to the CITIES LESS TRAVELED to get the goods on this whole region.

 - Walk around the colorful town